Ailey Trio - 2023 January Tour

 This was the first tour in three years for the Trio, because of COVID-19, today's pandemic.
 If, for some reason, the dancers were to travel to Abilene, another hour or so west of Topeka, the town where Eisenhower grew up, they would pass Fort Riley where troops training for World War I in Camp Funston, would contract and carry the Spanish Flu, one of the world's largest pandemics, just about 100 years ago.

-And, if they were to have traveled farther west, the dancers would also have encountered some of the largest wind farms, producing enough electricity that even four years ago produced enough to supply 36-percent of Kansas' supply as well as selling electricity to neighboring states.
+And, if they were to have traveled to farther western Kansas, the dancers would also have encountered some of the largest wind farms, producing enough electricity that even four years ago produced enough to supply 36-percent of Kansas' supply as well as selling electricity to neighboring states.
 They sit on farm and ranch land where many farmers stay in business because of the money from those generators, in much the same way they get money from oil wells.
 And, as the oil money eventually decreases, the windfarm percentages take up the slack from both public and private electric utilitiy companies in Kansas.

 Blade carrier truck, rest stop, I-70 westbound, east of Junction City, KS (Fort Riley is this side of Junction City).